MrOtherGuy/fx-autoconfig/readme.md

 # Usage

-The file extension for your custom scripts must be `.uc.js` or `.sys.mjs` (for backgroundmodule only), the loader script only looks for files with those extensions.
+The loader module `boot.sys.mjs` looks for three kinds of files in your scripts directory ("JS" by default - can be changed in `chrome.manifest`):

+* `<filename>.uc.js` - classic script which will be synchronously injected into target documents.
+* `<filename>.uc.mjs` (new in 0.8) - script which will be loaded into target documents asynchronously as ES6 module.
+* `<filename>.sys.mjs` - module script which will be loaded into global context synchronously once on startup

+Additionally (".uc.js") scripts can be marked as background-module by tagging them with `@backgroundmodule` in the script header.

 Just put any such files into the `JS` directory.
 The `JS` directory should be in the same directory where userChrome.css would be.
 If you wish to change the directory name then you need to modify the `chrome.manifest` file inside `utils` directory.
 For example change `../JS/` to `../scripts/` to make Firefox load scripts from "scripts" folder.

 At runtime, individual scripts can be toggled on/off from menubar -> tools -> userScripts.
 Note that toggling requires Firefox to be restarted, for which a "restart now" -button is provided.
 The button clears startup-cache so you don't need to worry about that.

+For window scoped scripts (classic `.uc.js` and `.uc.mjs`) it the toggling should take effect when a new window is opened.
+Any effects in the old window will persist though.

 A global preference to toggle all scripts is `userChromeJS.enabled`.
 This will disable all scripts but leaves the restart-button in the custom menu available.

 # API

 This manager is NOT entirely compatible with all existing userScripts - specifically scripts that expect a global `_uc` object or something similar to be available.
-This manager does export a `_ucUtils` object to window objects though.
+This manager does export a `_ucUtils` object to window objects which is described in [Utils section]("#Utils").

-# Script scope
+## Script scope

 Each script normally runs once *per document* when the document is loaded.
-A window is a document, but a window may contain several "sub-documents" - kind of like iframes on web pages.
+A window is a document, but a window may contain several "sub-documents" - kind of like iframes on web pages, an example of this is the sidebar.

 ## @include & @exclude